Looking for some x-rated but enlightening bedtime reading?

 “Captivating…a real person comes through in its page…Lively, hellacious, entertaining, sharp, feisty, and touching.”

-A prolific star of the porn industry and appearing in more than 500 titles over his twelve-year career, Jerry Butler was born Paul Siederman in 1959 to a Jewish father and a mother with Cherokee heritage.
-He is considered one of the male porn legends of the 1980s and is fondly remembered by his audience as being a natural on set.
+Born Paul Siederman in 1959 to a Jewish father and a mother with Cherokee heritage, he is considered one of the male porn legends of the 1980s and is fondly remembered by his audience as being a natural on set.

 Compared to many male leads of the time, Butler brought an element of humor to his work as well as being an intense and uninhibited performer.